open-component-model/ocm/docs/reference/ocm_add_resources.md

 There are several templaters that can be selected by the <code>--templater</code> option:
 - envsubst: simple value substitution with the <code>drone/envsubst</code> templater.
 It supports string values, only.
-Complext settings will be json encoded.
+Complexity settings will be json encoded.
   <pre>
   key:
     subkey: "abc ${MY_VAL}"